kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 ### Upgrade your current minor version to the latest patch {#current-patch}

 Before you upgrade your minor version, first upgrade your current version to the latest patch.
-For example, if you currently run Gloo Edge Enterprise version <!--{{< readfile file="static/content/version_gee_n-1_oldpatch.md" markdown="true">}}-->1.16.0-beta20, first upgrade your installation to version <!--{{< readfile file="static/content/version_gee_n-1.md" markdown="true">}}->1.16.b-beta25.
+For example, if you currently run Gloo Edge Enterprise version <!-- {{< readfile file="static/content/version_gee_n-1_oldpatch.md" markdown="true">}} -->1.16.0-beta20, first upgrade your installation to version <!--{{< readfile file="static/content/version_gee_n-1.md" markdown="true">}}-->1.16.0-beta25.
 This ensures that your current environment is up-to-date with any bug fixes or security patches before you begin the minor version upgrade process.

 1. Find the latest patch of your minor version by checking the [Open Source changelog]({{% versioned_link_path fromRoot="/reference/changelog/open_source/" %}}) or [Enterprise changelog]({{% versioned_link_path fromRoot="/reference/changelog/enterprise/" %}}).
 2. Go to the documentation set for your current minor version.
 For example, if you currently run Gloo Edge Enterprise version 1.15.3 <!--{{< readfile file="static/content/version_gee_n-1_oldpatch.md" markdown="true">}}-->, use the drop-down menu in the header of this page to select **v1.15.x**<!--**v{{< readfile file="static/content/version_geoss_n-1_minor.md" markdown="true">}}.x**-->.